 Oversize prints: one 16x21 black and white print (OP157) with blue tone, of an unidentified woman in street dress standing beside a chair; two 18x22 black and white prints (OP20 and OP88) of a nun's legs and feet, and of a nun bending over some plants in pots on a terrace; and one 18x24 color print, a close-up of a cross hanging against a tombstone (OP 239).

 Digitized selections from Watley's catalog.
 Contains thirty-three photographs, each available in PSD and JPG formats.
 Twenty-one are black and white; eleven are color.
 Many of the images on the CD match the prints in boxes 2-4 of the collection.
 Files have been transferred to a library server.
-Please contact a reference archivist regarding access.
+Please contact Research Services regarding access.